steventester/github-tester/README.md

 # dotfiles
-Dotfiles for emacs, bspwm, sxhkd, polybar, mpd, ncmpcpp, zsh and a bunch of other stuff
+Dotfiles for emacs, bspwm, sxhkd, polybar, rofi, mpd, ncmpcpp, zsh and a bunch of other stuff

 ## Installation
 To install, simply clone the repository into a directory of your choice.
 ```
 git clone https://github.com/yiqiaowang/dotfiles .dotfiles
 ```

-Then, [ Do something to symlink to the correct places ] . _Not yet implemented_
+Then, run ```./dotfiles/init.sh``` to symlink the files.

-After this is completed, ensure that everything in the following checklist is satisfied.
 #### Post installation checklist
+Ensure that everything in the following checklist is satisfied.
 1. Set the MONITOR environment variable to equal the name of the monitor you wish polybar to appear on.
 Find out with xrandr.

 #### Documentation